Breckenbrough Enrichment Programme

-Enrichment occurs throughout a pupil’s time at Breckenbrough, however there are key times when this is more focused and structured; Lunch time, After school study, Wednesday afternoons.
+Enrichment occurs throughout a student’s time at Breckenbrough, however there are key times when this is more focused and structured;

-Extended periods of unstructured time can often be difficult for our pupils.
-As part of alleviating some of these anxieties Lunch time clubs are available for all pupils to participate in.
+Extended periods of unstructured time can often be difficult for our students.
+As part of alleviating some of these anxieties Lunch time clubs are available for all students to participate in.

-The activities change each half term to give equal opportunity for all pupils while also maintaining interest and engagement.
+The activities change each half term to give equal opportunity for all students while also maintaining interest and engagement.
 Some of the activities on offer include:

 |Hockey MSP||Football MSP||Handball MSP||Basketball MSP||N.A.|